 These days, as my hobby has become my career, I have had to find ways to entertain myself outside of work - beyond a blossoming appreciation for small-batch gin.
 A combination of travel, live music, festivals and exercise keep my soul happy and my purse light.
 I missed Glastonbury for a number of years as I was building up my business, but in 2017 I was able to go back and I was thrilled to find that being in your thirties does not mean you’re too old for festivals or copious amounts of glitter.

-I live in south west London with my fiancé Tom, who has a good beard and happens to be an excellent photographer too, (because I taught him, of course) so is occasionally drafted in to be my second shooter.
-We make the most of being in London by going to plenty of gigs and enjoying overpriced brunches, in between organising our own wedding for next year, which has given me some valuable insight into my couples’ lives on the strange rollercoaster that is wedding planning.
+I live in south west London with my husband Tom, who has a good beard and happens to be an excellent photographer too, (because I taught him, of course) so is occasionally drafted in to be my second shooter.
+We make the most of being in London by going to plenty of gigs and enjoying overpriced brunches, in between attempting to plan for the arrival of our first baby in January 2020.